PulockDas/Player-Selection/README.md

 # Instructions
 CricBoss is very to use as it's a user friendly application.
 For any academy that wants to use its features, the instructions are
 - Register your academy
   - Input all the information wanted
 - Register your players
   - Input all the information of the players
 - Update the status and records of the players regularly
 - Click the top batsman or top bowlers to find the best list

+# Features
+- Sorted list of top batsman
+- Sorted list of top bowlers
+- Database to store the records of players
+- User friendly interface
+- Simple and easy to use

+#